Trevor vs Justin; Bama vs LSU and other top stories in 2020

 PLAYOFF EXPANSION TALK

 The College Football Playoff enters the back six of its 12-year deal with ESPN.
-While there does not appear to be much momentum for expanding the system past four teams before the contract ends, it is becoming more apparent that expansion is likely.
+While there does not appear to be much momentum for expanding the system past four teams before the contract ends, it’s apparent expansion is likely.
 Expansion talk among the college football leaders who most matter has become common and transparent.

 Serious work on redoing the format will probably take a couple of years.
 Be on the look out for more chatter coming from college football’s hierarchy.
 Eventually, expansion might not come with a grand proclamation as much as series of incremental public acknowledgements.